thedaviddelta/lingva-translate/README.md

 ## How does it work?

-Inspired by projects like [NewPipe](https://github.com/TeamNewPipe/NewPipe), [Nitter](https://github.com/zedeus/nitter), [Invidious](https://github.com/iv-org/invidious) or [Bibliogram](https://git.sr.ht/~cadence/bibliogram), *Lingva* scrapes through GTranslate and retrieves the translation without using any Google-related service, preventing them from tracking.
+Inspired by projects like [NewPipe](https://github.com/TeamNewPipe/NewPipe), [Nitter](https://github.com/zedeus/nitter), [Invidious](https://github.com/iv-org/invidious) or [Bibliogram](https://git.sr.ht/~cadence/bibliogram), *Lingva* scrapes through Google Translate and retrieves the translation without directly accessing any Google-related service, preventing them from tracking.

 For this purpose, *Lingva* is built, among others, with the following Open Source resources:

++ [Lingva Scraper](https://github.com/thedaviddelta/lingva-scraper), a Google Translate scraper built and maintained specifically for this project, which obtains all kind of information from this platform.
 + [TypeScript](https://www.typescriptlang.org/), the JavaScript superset, as the language.
 + [React](https://reactjs.org/) as the main front-end framework.
 + [Next.js](https://nextjs.org/) as the complementary React framework, that provides Server-Side Rendering, Static Site Generation or serverless API endpoints.